 Self-service devices can also speed up ordering and table turnover, as guests can order their meals when they are ready, without having to wait for a server to be free.
 These kinds of automations are not meant to substitute employees.
 While guests are taking care of sending orders to the kitchen, your staff members have more time for higher value activities, from welcoming guests, to table delivery, to cross-selling activities such as drink service.

-To find out how a flexible POS can make your restaurant chain run more efficiently, and to know more about LS First, contact us.
+To find out how a flexible POS can make your restaurant chain run more efficiently, contact us.